Michelle Jordan, Administrative Assistant

 He is also involved in the Chamber of Commerce and is an alumnus of the Leadership Cobb Class of 2013.

 Judge Leonard lives in Cobb County with his wife.
-They have three children and two black labs.
+They have three children and three black labs.
 His weekends tend to be spent at a lacrosse field or the lake.